 - Adobe InDesign File – If you have Adobe InDesign and want to edit or make your own labels, you can download this file.
 (InDesign is not a cheap program and it doesn’t come automatically installed on a computer– it is not Adobe Acrobat or another PDF reader– so if you are not familiar with it, you probably won’t be able to edit this file.)

 So, here’s the deal.
-I’m totally happy to put these out there so that you can use them, but I just can’t provide any type of technology, software, or design support for the files.
-Because, you know, I’m incredibly selfish with my time… a girl can’t spend all her time on the computer you know, there’s a farm that needs tending, donkeys that need hugging, and quite a lot of sawdust that needs to be made.
+I’m totally happy to put these out there so that you can use them… I just can’t provide any type of technology, software, or design support for the files.
+Because, you know, a girl running a farm by herself can’t spend all her time on the computer.
+I mean, somebody needs to hug the donkeys.)

-Even though I can’t personally email the files to everyone who asks, or help you figure out why they don’t work for you, I hope at least the pictures in this post provide some inspiration for you to create your own!
+Even though I can’t personally email the files to everyone who asks I hope at least the pictures in this post provide some inspiration for you to create your own!